decentralized-identity/ethr-did-resolver/packages/ethr-did-registry/README.md

 Iterate through the `DIDDelegateChanged` events to build a list of additional keys and authentication sections as needed.
 The list of delegateTypes to include is still to be determined.

-Iterate through `DIDAttributeChanged` events for service entries, encryption public keys and other public names.
+Iterate through `DIDAttributeChanged` events for service entries, encrypted public keys, and other public names.
 The attribute names are still to be determined.

 ## Deploy contract
 First run,
 ```
 $ scripts/generateDeployTxs.js
 ```
 You will get the data needed to deploy as an output from this command.
 Copy the `senderAddress` and send `cost` amount of ether to that address on the Ethereum network you wish to deploy to.
 Once this tx is confirmed, simply send the `rawTx` to the same network. `contractAddress` is the address of the deployed contract.
-This will be the same on all networks it is deployed to.
+This will be the same on all networks it's deployed to.

 ## Testing the Contracts